Coaching

 Frequency: Weekly sessions are recommended for at least 3 months.
 Over time (typically 9 months), sessions may be reduced to fortnightly, monthly, or ad hoc.

-2026 Rates
+Rates

 Quality Assurance

-I am a member of ACO, the ADHD Coaches Organization, which allows me to meet other ADHD coaches, share experience, learn from each other, and keep up to date on the latest ADHD research.
+I am also a member of ACO, the ADHD Coaches Organization, which allows me to meet other ADHD coaches, share experience, learn from each other, and keep up to date on the latest ADHD research.

 Client Testimonials